 "Um, but didn't you say she was valuable to you since she holds the blood of a past Sword-"

 "If she was blessed by a dragon, then she's far too dangerous to be allowed to live now.
-Now go!
+Go!
 Purge them all in the name of God!"
 The Pope ordered, barely keeping his voice from sounding angry and frustrated.
 "Those are orders from God!"

 "Yes, your excellency!"
 The Church Knights ran into the sewers after Ren and his party.

-They ran into a large cream alligator monster that was pretty hungry.
+They instead ran into a large cream alligator monster that was pretty hungry.